Battery-ready solar Perth: how to future-proof your system without buying a battery now

 Synergy Midday Saver tariff: Midday Saver (from July 2026) will offer a super off-peak charge rate for batteries.
 A battery-ready hybrid inverter lets you schedule charging during cheap-rate periods when you add a battery, without needing an inverter replacement.

 VPP participation: Several Perth VPPs (GridCredits, AGL, Origin) offer payments for battery export.
-VPP compatibility depends on the battery and inverter ecosystem — verify when you're ready to add the battery.
+VPP compatibility depends on the battery and inverter ecosystem, so verify when you're ready to add the battery.

 Decision framework